Suspension Install & Review: Hellwig LP-35 Helper Spring

 Still, though, $330 is a Bargain for What you Get.

-Hellwig states that the LP-35 helper springs won’t change the ride height or ride quality of your truck, and this is simply not possible.
-For the springs to do what they need to do, your truck will ride different, it’s just physics.
+Hellwig states that the LP-35 helper springs won’t change your truck’s ride height or quality, but this is impossible.
+Your vehicle will ride differently for the springs to do what they need; it’s just physics.

-When reading reviews, I came across several “bolts not long enough” problems, and I didn’t understand what they were talking about until after I installed the springs, but more on that in a minute.
+When reading reviews, I encountered several “bolts not long enough” problems, and I didn’t understand what they were talking about until after I installed the springs, but more on that in a minute.

 Hellwig Lp-35 Build Quality and Installation

-Hellwig Lp-35 Spring pack assembledThe mounting bracket uses crush nuts to ensure the nuts don’t go anywhere.
+Hellwig Lp-35 Spring pack assembledThe mounting bracket uses crushed nuts to ensure the nuts don’t go anywhere.
 I HIGHLY recommend an impact wrench for these four bolts.
-Otherwise, you will spend a lot of time and energy wrenching by hand.
+Otherwise, you will spend much time and energy wrenching by hand.

-Hellwig Lp-35 Spring pack assembled pack assembled top use impact wrenchJack your truck up by the frame, so the springs hang as low as possible; this lets you secure the ends of the leaf springs without too much trouble if you have a huge clamp use it!
+Hellwig Lp-35 Spring pack assembled pack assembled top use impact wrenchJack your truck by the frame so the springs hang as low as possible.
+This lets you secure the ends of the leaf springs without too much trouble.
+If you have a huge clamp, use it!

-Once the springs are installed, hook up whatever it is you’re pulling and make minor tension adjustments to the outer U-bolts to dial it in.
+Once the springs are installed, hook up whatever you’re pulling and make minor tension adjustments to the outer U-bolts to dial it in.

 Hellwig lp-35 leaf kit installedThat’s it!
-Super simple to assemble and install; the entire process took about two hours from start to finish.
-Again, I highly recommend air tools to make things more easy for yourself.
+It was super simple to assemble and install, taking about two hours.
+Again, I highly recommend air tools to make things easier for yourself.

 The result – Will Adding Springs Solve My Problem?

-Absolutely yes, but at a cost.
-As I said earlier, the ride height changes, and the ride quality suffers.
-Again, physics.
-If you install longer end U-bolts to loosen the ride when unloaded, the springs won’t have enough tension to do their job under load.
+Absolutely, yes, but at a cost.
+As I said earlier, the ride height changes, and quality suffers.
+Again, it’s physics.
+If you install longer-end U-bolts to loosen the ride when unloaded, the springs won’t have enough tension to do their job.

-So how much does the ride height change unhitched?
+So, how much does the ride height change unhitched?
 For my truck, about one (1) inch.
-This doesn’t seem like a lot, but as you can see in the picture, it is noticeable.
+This doesn’t seem like a lot, but it is noticeable in the picture.

 2005 ford F250 With and Witout Helper Springs